StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 >You may notice the lack of a division instruction.
 Division with arbitrary numbers is more complicated than the operations listed above, so it is implemented as a function rather than a single instruction.
 This means division is much slower than other math operations.
 Note that the right shift operator can divide numbers by powers of 2 to achieve certain divisions in a single instruction.

 #### Load/Store memory
 Registers can only store a handful of values, so memory is used to store the majority of a program's data.
+As a reminder, memory (also called main memory or RAM) is where most data is stored given that registers have limited storage capacity.

 Here is an instruction that stores to memory.
 ```